jerCarre/deepl_action/README.md

 # Deepl Free Action

 This github action allows to translate a document from a repo.
+It is based on the free version of the tool [DeepL](https://www.deepl.com/)

 To use it: